ab12a/CarbonawareFederated_ids/README.md

 ## Project Overview

-This repository contains the implementation developed for the undergraduate dissertation:
+This repository contains the implementation developed for the MSc Computer Science research project:

 **Carbon-Aware Federated Learning for Energy-Efficient Intrusion Detection in Distributed IoT Networks**